embarklabs/blog/source/_posts/2020-04-02-2020-smart-contract-security-analysis-with-mythx.md

 The results should look the following:
 ![SimpleStorage security analysis](/assets/images/mythx_simplestorage-analysis.png)

+First, we can see that a MythX job was submitted, with a URL that takes us to the analysis job in the MythX dashboard.

-We can see from the security analysis output in the console that there is an error marked "SWC-103".
+Second, we can see from the security analysis output in the console that there is a warning marked "SWC-103".
 Looking at the [SWC Registry for SWC-103](https://swcregistry.io/docs/SWC-103) help, we can remedy this by changing line 1 of our `contracts/simple_storage.sol` to:
 ```
 pragma solidity 0.6.1;
 ```